NeverStopTheCoder/RP5RS/README.md

 RP5RS.SetCurrentGameTo(myGame.elf)
 ```
 But if you dont put a file in there it will grab the first one from the home folder

+Note:this only works for a keyboard right now